High order corrected trapezoidal rules for a class of singular integrals: The corrected trapezoidal rules

 \section{The corrected trapezoidal rules}

 The standard trapezoidal rule has a low order accuracy when applied to singular integrals.
-In this section we show how one can raise the order of accuracy for integrands that are singular at a point, by correcting the computations in a few grid points close to the singularity.
+In this section we show how one can raise the order of accuracy for integrands that are singular at a point, by correcting the computations {at a} few grid points close to the singularity.
 This type of corrections have been applied successfully in a few settings earlier.
 See for example \cite{kapur1997high, marin2014corrected, wumartinsson2020zeta,wumartinsson2020corrected}.

 We begin by defining the trapezoidal rules that we will work with.
-Let $f$ be an integrable function on $\mathbb{R}^n$.
-We are interested in approximating the integral $\int_{\R^n}f(\xx)\text{d}\xx$ by summation of the values of $f$ on the uniform grid $h\mathbb{Z}^n$.
-If $f$ is supported in a compact set, the standard \emph{trapezoidal rule} becomes the following simple Riemann sum:
+Let $f$ be an integrable, {compactly supported,} function on $\mathbb{R}^n$.
+We are interested in approximating the integral $\int_{{\mathbb{R}}^n}f(\xx)\text{d}\xx$ by summation of the values of $f$ on the uniform grid $h\mathbb{Z}^n$. {Since} $f$ is supported in a compact set, the standard \emph{trapezoidal rule} becomes the following simple Riemann sum: